Favre-Leuba

 Favre-Leuba is a Swiss luxury wristwatch manufacturer headquartered in Grenchen, Switzerland, and formerly a pioneer in watch design, manufacturing and distribution.
 The brand was established in 1737, following the registration of Abraham Favre as a watchmaker.
-One of his descendants, Henry-Augustus Favre, collaborated with Auguste Leuba, which led to the creation of the brand name Favre-Leuba in 1815, but the Favre-Leuba family was forced to sell the company's name in 1985 due to the ongoing quartz crisis, which made manufacturing watches more difficult.
+One of his descendants, Henry-Augustus Favre, collaborated with Auguste Leuba, which led to the creation of the brand name Favre-Leuba in 1815, but the company's name was sold in 1985 due to the ongoing quartz crisis, which made manufacturing watches more difficult.

-The company has collaborated and supported numerous mountaineers, as their Bivouac watches feature an altimeter and an aneroid barometer.
+Favre-Leuba has collaborated and supported numerous mountaineers, as their Bivouac watches feature an altimeter and an aneroid barometer.
 Favre-Leuba is the second-oldest watch brand in the world, with Blancpain having been founded two years prior.
 From 2011 to 2023, the brand was owned by Titan Company, the watch manufacturing company of the Tata Group.
-The brand was later acquired by Silvercity brands.
+The brand was later acquired by Silvercity Brands.
+As of 2024, Favre-Leuba is now owned by Indian watch retailer Ethos Ltd., following a relaunch of the Swiss company.

 History

 Established in 1737, Favre-Leuba is the second-oldest watch brand in the world, with Blancpain having been founded two years earlier in 1735.
 An archival document from 13 March 1737 declared Abraham Favre (1702–1790) a watchmaker with his own workshop in Le Locle.
 In 1792, his son, who was also named Abraham Favre, along with his two sons, Frederic and Henry-Louis, founded the company A. Favre & Fils in Le Locle.
 Abraham Favre had always concentrated on improving the technology of his watches, their properties at different temperatures, and the materials used in watchmaking to make more reliable and accurate movements.
-Frederic Favre's 19-year-old son, Henry-Augustus, collaborated with Auguste Leuba, a member of a family of watchmakers and merchants, creating the brand name Favre-Leuba in 1815 and broadening the family business to the world market.
+Frederic Favre's 19-year-old son, Henry-August, collaborated with Auguste Leuba, a member of a family of watchmakers and merchants, creating the brand name Favre-Leuba in 1815 and broadening the family business to the world market.